weaver360/360-tutorial/ReadMe.md

 *Hint: You can look at the assets already added for other images at lines 17 and 18.*

-When you've done this for the 4 new images, scroll to the bottom of the page and press the green commit button.
+When you've done this for all of your images, scroll to the bottom of the page and press the green commit button.

+#### Need help?
+Here's a video showing the steps in Task 2:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/CmrXa2nGlzo" frameborder="0" allowfullscreen></iframe>

 ### Task 3: Add the curved-image components for remaining images.
 We have now linked our images to our webpage, Our next task is to display them.